osg-htc/all-hands/docs/2022/covid-information.md

 **Q: What is the vaccination policy for the OSG All-Hands Meeting itself?**

-In general, OU recommends vaccination, masking, and social distancing.
+**A:** In general, OU recommends vaccination, masking, and social distancing.
 Again, see the the [OU Together website](https://www.ou.edu/together) for details.

 OSG’s understanding is that, as sponsored guests of an Oklahoma state institution, we cannot require vaccines for attendees.